-The IVIS-100 (Perkin-Elmer) is the camera for use in the Optical Imaging Core and is located within the Animal Facility (room SA-470 off hallway 5).
+The IVIS-100 (Perkin-Elmer) is the camera for use in the Optical Animal Imaging Facility and is located within the Animal Facility (room SA-470 off hallway 5).
 The IVIS-100 imaging system detects both bioluminescence and fluorescence that is contained within solution, petri dishes, culture plates, cells or live animals.

 The system consist of a light-tight imaging chamber, a high-sensitivity cooled charge coupled device (CCD) camera, a cooling system for the camera, and computer with related software for acquisition and analysis.
 There is also an anesthesia induction chamber and vaporizer for gaseous anesthesia.

 The image acquisition time is short, about 1-3 minutes; therefore this system is often used for high-throughput screening.
 The chamber can hold 1-5 mice or 1-3 rats in a single view.
 The IVIS-100 can also be combined with other imaging modalities (such as PET, SPECT, CT or MRI).
 The equipment is user friendly and after a brief training session can be used without assistance of Core personnel although an operator will assist when needed.

 Frequently studies are designed to monitor animals over a period of time.
 Examples are: monitor tumor development, progression and metastasis; or identify the presence and growth of microorganisms.
 Since the amount of light emitted is proportional to the number of light-emitting cells, the growth or spread of the tumors or microorganisms can be determined by measuring the increase in light emission.

 All are reminded that any use of live animals requires IACUC approval.
 Please check that optical imaging and related procedures are included in your animal use protocol.